larebskhan/Arduino_ClosetBuzzer/README.md

 An alarm system for people who have siblings who like to steal their stuff.
 When someone is within a certain distance of the sensor, the active buzzer will begin to beep (and this rate will increase as the person gets closer).
 This sensor will rotate 180 degrees.
 An LCD will also show messages to the stealer.

 ### Components Used
-1. Arduino Uno Board
+1. Arduino Uno
+2. Breadboard
-2. Wires
+3. Wires
-3. Active Buzzer
+4. Active Buzzer
-4. Ultrasonic Sensor
+5. Ultrasonic Sensor
-5. LCD
+6. LCD
-6. Servo Motor
+7. Servo Motor

 ### TODO
 1. Add Lights